Edmonson County, Kentucky: Online video archive

+In popular culture

 Edmonson County on national television

+Edmonson County has had national exposure on two occasions.
 On March 6, 2007, MTV wrote an article titled "Who's Joining The Army" in which they stated Edmonson County has the highest Army enlistment rate of any county in the United States.

-The Edmonson County Sheriff's Department has been featured on A&E Television's Live PD.
+In January 2017, the Edmonson County Sheriff's Department has been featured on A&E Television's Live PD in the 14th and 15th episodes of that program's first season.

 Movies filmed in Edmonson County

 Edmonson County was one of two main locations where two faith-based films, The Prayer Box and Christmas Manger, were filmed in 2017 and 2018, respectively.
+Edmonson County is one of three other locations where the upcoming thriller film Horntak is being filmed.